-- Bicycles must be secured to bicycle racks and in other designated storage areas. - Bicycles parked in unauthorized places such as stairwells, railings, walkways, ramps, and benches are subject to removal at the owner's expense.
+- Bicycles may be parked in bicycle racks and other designated storage areas. - Bicycles parked in unauthorized places such as stairwells, railings, walkways, ramps, and benches are subject to removal at the owner's expense.
 Students who have had their bicycle removed may contact 847-491-5201 to arrange pick-up.
-There is a \$25.00 fee due at the time of pick-up, payable by check or money order only, cash is not accepted.
+There is a \$25.00 fee due at the time of pick-up, payable by cash or check.
 The University will not reimburse bicycle owners for locks that are required to be cut in order to remove the bicycle.
 Bicycles are stored for 30 days.
 If not claimed after 30 days the bicycles are donated to a charitable entity. - Residential Services offers a winter storage program on a limited basis.
 Contact your Resident Assistant or Resident Director to apply to participate in the program.